Ukita clan

 The Ukita clan (宇喜多氏, Ukita-shi) was a Japanese samurai clan of daimyos.
-The Ukita clan ruled Bizen Province and Bingo Province etc in the late Sengoku period.
+The Ukita clan ruled Bizen Province and Bingo Province, in the late Sengoku period.

 History

 The Ukita were a local samurai clan in Bizen but became powerful daimyo when Ukita Naoie was the head of the clan.
 Ukita Hideie became Toyotomi Hideyoshi's one of the five great senior retainers called Gotairō who helped Hideyoshi.
 Hideie belonged to the West squad in the Battle of Sekigahara, after the battle Ukita clan was demolished and Hideie was sentenced to exile on the Hachijō-jima.